sharmapranav25/Python-Essentials/README.md

-# Python-Essentials
+# Python

-Essential Knowledge to work with python
+wroking with and understanding python

 ## Print Function
 code